Mass upload examples

 1.3.
 Multiple Gas Lift Valve Upload

 whitson+ mass upload template provides an effective way to upload multiple gas lift (GL) configurations for multiple wells at a single time.
-Whenever users activate the Lift Method as a Gas Lift with configuration as Valves in the software, it will automatically takes the GL data input from the Gas Lift Valve Data sheet, such as Date, MD, PSO, and PSC.
+Whenever users activate the Lift Method as a Gas Lift with configuration as Valves in the software or from the whitson+ template, it will automatically takes the GL data input from the Gas Lift Valve Data sheet, such as Date, MD, PSO, and PSC.

 The "Use from Date" data input in the figure above should be synchronized with the date on the Wellbore Data configuration.

-- Do not rename any of the existing columns or sheets.
+- Do not delete and/or rename any of the existing columns or sheets.

 -